Renner posts selfie as details of accident emerge

 That area in northern Nevada received heavy snowfall on New Year's Eve.
 The National Weather Service had a winter storm warning over the weekend in the area.

-Renner used his plough, described by Balaam as a PistenBully that weighed over 14,000 pounds, to extract the car.
+Renner used his plow, described by Balaam as a PistenBully that weighed over 14,000 pounds, to extract the car.
 He went to talk to the family member when the machine began to roll.

 "In an effort to stop the rolling PistenBully, Mr. Renner attempted to get back into the driver's seat ... it's at this point that Mr. Renner was run over," Balaam said, adding no foul play was suspected.